kwe92/GitTest/README.md

 # Demo Push Repository

-Some description on what the repository contains.
+Some description of what the purpose of the repository is

+  - This is a demo push repo.